Bass Harbor Head Light

 Status: active

-Fun Fact: This lighthouse appeared on the 2016 NPS centennial postage stamp.
+Fun Fact: First lit September 1, 1858.
+The only lighthouse on Mount Desert Island, featured on the 2012 quarter and 2016 NPS centennial stamp.

 DOWNLOAD OUR FREE